What is 432 Hz?

 The magic number everyone is speaking about.
 It’s mentioned to be the pure frequency of the universe, to have cosmic therapeutic powers, and to draw lots of audiences to our music.
 By simply putting the music tuned lower than a semitone beneath our standard A=440Hz, we’re promised direct entry to the universe’s hidden treasures.

 There are various articles presenting so-called “scientific proof” in favor of 432 Hz.
 But how much of what is being offered is truth, and how much of it is fiction?
-Let’s discover out!
+Let’s discover!

-Additionally than that—the measurement of Seconds has only begun through the late 16th century.
+Additionally than that—the measurement of Seconds has only begun in the late 16th century.

 Historical Tibetans, Pythagoras, and anybody earlier than 1834 couldn’t have deliberately tuned their instrument to measure 432 Hz as this frequency scale merely didn’t exist at the time.
 As for evidence, I couldn’t discover a single strong proof for historical flutes or bowls tuned to 432 Hz.
 If you happen to discover some – please let me know!